anpospisil/watari/README.md

 ## Conclusion

+Our team met our goal of producing a high-fidelity prototype and scored in the 90% range for our design.
 Working with the people at Watari was a humbling experience.
 It was inspiring to see how strong and dedicated they are towards helping those in need.
 I was very proud to be a part of their journey and to see the positive impact web development can have towards helping individuals and organizations reach their goals.